veeam/blksnap/doc/blksnap.rst

 This algorithm guarantees the safety of the data of the original block device in the event of an overflow of the snapshot, and even in the case of unpredictable critical errors.
 If a problem occurs during backup, the difference storage is released, the snapshot is closed, no backup is created, but the server continues to work.

-Consistent snapshot of multiple block devices
+Coherent snapshot of multiple block devices
 ---------------------------------------------

-A snapshot is created simultaneously for all block devices for which a backup is being created, ensuring their consistent state.
+A snapshot is created simultaneously for all block devices for which a backup is being created, ensuring their coherent state.

 Algoritms